Velocidex/velociraptor-docs/content/artifact_references/pages/server.enrichment.geoip.md

   https://www.maxmind.com/ or you can pay for a more accurate option.

-  After storing the database somewhere on your server, you should the location in the server metadata screen to it under the key &quot;GeoIPDB&quot;
-  (for example `/usr/shared/GeoLite2-City_20210803/GeoLite2-City.mmdb`)
+  After storing the database somewhere on your server, you should the location in the server metadata screen to it under the key "GeoIPDB" (for example `/usr/shared/GeoLite2-City_20210803/GeoLite2-City.mmdb`)

   Alternatively you can import this artifact to gain access to the